-By mutual consent, the Parties may amend this Agreement, or may jointly issue an interpretative note of any provision thereof.
-Any such amendments and additions will be executed by a separate protocol, which is an integral part of this Agreement, and will enter into force as provided by Article 36 of this Agreement (Entry into force, duration and termination).
+1. By mutual consent and at any time, the Parties may amend this Agreement, or may jointly issue an interpretative note of any provision thereof.

-ARTICLE 35 Denial of benefits
+2. Any such amendments and additions shall form an integral part of this Agreement and will enter into force as provided by Article 38 of this Agreement.

-A Party may deny the benefits of this Agreement to an investor of the other Party or to a covered investment if the denying Party adopts or maintains measures related to the maintenance of international peace and security, including the protection of human rights, which:
+DENIAL OF BENEFITS

-- (a) prohibits transactions with that investor or covered investment, or - (b) would be violated or circumvented if the benefits of this Agreement where accorded to that investor or covered investment, including where the measures prohibit transactions with a natural or juridical person who owns or controls either of them.
+- 1. A Party may deny the benefits of this Agreement to an investor of the other Party or to a covered investment if the denying Party adopts, implements, maintains or enforces measures related to the maintenance of international peace and security, including the protection of human rights, which: - (a) prohibits transactions with investors of the other Party or their covered investments, or - (b) would be violated or circumvented if the benefits of this Agreement were accorded to investors of the other Party or their covered investments, including where the measures prohibit transactions with a natural or juridical person who owns or controls either of them. - 2.
+For greater certainty, a Party may deny such benefits pursuant to this Article without any prior publicity or other additional formality related to its intention to exercise the right conferred by this Article.

-ARTICLE 36 Entry into Force, Duration and Termination
+ENTRY INTO FORCE, DURATION AND TERMINATION

-- 1. This Agreement, its amendments and additions shall enter into force on the date of receiving the last written notification confirming the implementation by the Parties of all internal procedures necessary for its entry into force. - 2.
-This Agreement will remain in force for the period of ten years.
-Thereafter, it will be automatically extended for further periods of five years, unless one of the Parties notifies in writing to the other Party within a minimum of six months prior to the expiration of the current period of validity, its intention to terminate it.
-The termination shall take effect two months after the date of receipt by the other Party of the notification, unless the Parties otherwise agree. - 3.
-In the event that the present Agreement is terminated pursuant to paragraph 2 of this Article, its provisions shall continue to be effective for a further period of five (5) years from the date of termination, with respect to covered investments made before the date of termination. - (4.
-FOR AGREEMENTS WITH THIRD COUNTRIES THAT HAVE A STATUS OF CANDIDATE COUNTRY TO THE EU.
-This Agreement shall, in any event, be automatically terminated as a whole and cease its effect on the date [third country] becomes a Member State of the European Union.)
+- 1. Annexes I and II constitute an integral part of this Agreement. - 2.
+The Parties shall notify each other in writing of the completion of their internal legal procedures necessary for the entry into force of this Agreement.
+This Agreement shall enter into force thirty (30) days after the date of receipt of the later notification. - 3.
+This Agreement shall remain in force for ten (10) years.
+Thereafter, it will be automatically extended for further periods of five (5) years, unless one of the Parties notifies in writing the other of its intention to terminate it within a minimum of six (6) months prior to the date of expiration.
+The termination shall take effect two (2) months after the date of receipt by the other Party of the notification. - 4.
+In the event that the present Agreement is terminated pursuant to paragraph 3 of this Article, its provisions shall continue to be effective for a further period of five (5) years from the date of termination, with respect to covered investments made before the date of termination.